ambagape/DJL-with-GridDB/README.md

 # djl-griddb

 This project is the codebase of examples used in this article: https://gist.github.com/ambagape/c72b449cbb5c4e528361a84adec261e2.
-It's an example of how to integrate use a NoSQL db such as GridDB as the storage mechanism for a deep learning program.
+It's an example of how to integrate use a NoSQL db, such as GridDB, as the storage mechanism for a deep learning system.

 # Getting Started
 1. mvn clean install